JTohall/Pands_Project/README.md

 <br/>

 * **Sum, Mean & Median**<br/>
-I then calcualted the sum, mean and median of each of the species and their petal length, petal
+I then calcualted the sum, mean and median of each of the columns; petal length, petal width, sepal length and sepal width, including all three species.
+From this data we can begin to gather some basic information from the data set, for example we can cross reference the mean of each of the categories to the mean of the species result, to better classify the difference species.

 Sepal Length
 ```